Quansight/Quansight-website/apps/labs/posts/pandas_expressions.md

 Out[7]: (col('a') + 10)
 ```

-Anecdotally, from my experience teaching Polars, people develop an intuition for this `col` syntax very quickly.
+Anecdotally, from my experience teaching Polars (a newer dataframe library which makes extensive use of expressions), people develop an intuition for this `col` syntax very quickly.

 ## What else can `pd.col` do?